K-scope/K-scope/README_docker.md

 # About K-scope with docker-SSHconnect

+If you can access a remote server installed with Omni XcalableMP (XMP) compiler (For example, front-end of the K computer is suitable environment to make intermediate codes with XMP), you can build intermediate codes on the server remotely via SSH connection by SSHconnect.jar.
+This software is an utility for remote command execution with automatic transfer.

+It is developed by RIKEN AICS HPC Usability Team in collaboration to enhance the K-scope's feature, and is bundled with the binary package of K-scope.

 # Remote code building

 As an alternative to installing Omni XcalableMP compiler on local computer it is possible: